tuckdesign/mandos-macos/README.md

 # mandos-macos
-This repository gives a port of Mandos Server to MacOs.
-Base version of Mandos Server used for this was 1.7.20.
+This repository gives a port of Mandos Server to MacOs. **It does not require DBus and Avahi!** Base version of Mandos Server used for this was 1.7.20.

 ## Requirements